mo-xiaoxi/ESpoofing/README.md

 ## Evaluation

 We provide an evaluation  tool to help email administrators to evaluate and strengthen their security.
-After configuring the target email system information, this tool will try to interact with the target system and evaluate whether it is vulnerable to the attacks we found.
+After configuring the target email system information, this tool  try to interact with the target system and evaluate whether it is vulnerable to the attacks we found.
 For the vulnerable attacks, administrators can configure corresponding filtering rules to defend against attacks.

 - Configure the recipient address and your email  sending account.